OmniSharp/omnisharp-sublime/README.md

 # OmniSharpSublime for ST3
  OmnisharpSublime is a plugin for ST3 to provide a C# development environment.
 It communicates with OmniSharpServer by nosami for IDE functions.

- It works on Mac OSX, Linux & Windows.
+ It works on:
+   1. Mac OSX
+   2. Linux
+   3. Windows (needs Python installed)

 # Features
  1. Auto OmniSharpServer running